twrobbins/twrobbins.github.io/_posts/2020-11-16-NFL Elo Rating.md

 ### Conclusion
 The Elo model developed for this study provided results very comparably to FiveThirtyEight’s more complex Elo model, which has an accuracy of approximately 65% correct per year.
 However, it’s worth noting that the accuracy of the predictions for the model in this study was based on a relatively small population of 105 games and thus a larger sample could lead to different results.
 Future work to predict the outcome of NFL games could include more adjustments to the pre-game Elo ratings, such as the adjusting for the quarterback Elo rating, rest time between games, and distance traveled.
 In addition, no individual player data was used.
 Having top players who have gone to the Pro Bowl and/or were awarded MVP could significantly affect the results.

+### References
+1. Alvarez, R. (2020).
+Machine Learning Playoff Predictions: Predicting the Football Greats.
+2. Balreira, E. C., & Miceli, B. K. (2019).
+Improving Foresight Predictions in the 2002-2018 NFL        Regular-Seasons: A Classic Tale of Quantity vs. Quality.
+Journal of Advances in Mathematics and Computer Science, 1-14.
+Bonds-Raacke, J. M., Fryer, L. S., Nicks, S. D., & Durr, R. T. (2001).
+Hindsight bias demonstrated in the prediction of a sporting event.
+The Journal of social psychology, 141(3), 349-352.
+Boulier, B. L., & Stekler, H. O. (2003).
+Predicting the outcomes of National Football League games.
+International Journal of forecasting, 19(2), 257-270.
+Bosch, P. (2018).
+Predicting the winner of NFL-games using Machine and Deep Learning.
+Harville, D. (1980).
+Predictions for National Football League games via linear-model methodology.
+Journal of the American Statistical Association, 75(371), 516-524.
+Klein, J., Frowein, A., & Irwin, C. (2018).
+Predicting Game Day Outcomes in National Football League Games.
+SMU Data Science Review, 1(2), 6.
+Lee, M. D., Danileiko, I., & Vi, J. (2018).
+Testing the ability of the surprisingly popular method to predict NFL games.
+Judgment and Decision Making, 13(4), 322.
+Miller, T. W. (2015).
+Sports analytics and data science: winning the game with methods and models.
+FT Press.
+Pelechrinis, K., & Papalexakis, E. (2016).
+The anatomy of american football: evidence from 7 years of NFL game data.
+PLoS one, 11(12), e0168716.
+Uzoma, A. O., & Nwachukwu, E. O. (2015).
+A hybrid prediction system for american NFL results.
+International Journal of Computer Applications Technology and Research, 4(01), 42-47. how-our-nfl-predictions-work.
+(2020, October 15).
+Retrieved from FiveThirtyEight.com: https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/